Corporate English

 Ways to tell them apart:

-Cement is an ingredient in concrete.
+Cement is an ingredient in concrete, not a standalone building material.

 When to use cement: